aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_unreliable_solution.rst

-This option determines what happens when the postsolve of an LP or MIP problem indicates that the solution found is unreliable, depending on the following settings:
+This option determines what happens when the :ref:`option-AIMMS-postsolve` of an LP or MIP problem indicates that the solution found is unreliable, depending on the following settings:

 .. list-table::